d1p/studytime/README.md

 	clone this repo.
 	replace your password in shutdown.py
 	chmod +x shutdown.py
-	then start a new crontab typing `crontab -e' and add this lines '@reboot /home/user/path/shutdown.py'
+	then start a new crontab typing `crontab -e` and add this lines `@reboot /home/user/path/shutdown.py`

 Happy examming xD